iainmacthai/M5-8ChEncoder/README.md

     }
 }
 ```
-#### Key Changes:
-+ Lock State: The locked array tracks whether adjustments are allowed for each encoder.
-+ Delta Handling: Encoder values only update when the channel is unlocked.
-+ Button Toggle: Pressing the button toggles the lock state (on rising edge) and updates the label.
-+ Visual/Audible Feedback: The button label shows "LOCKED" (red) or "ACTIVE" (green), and a beep confirms the toggle.
 #### Usage:
 + When the button is pressed, the current value is locked, and the encoder stops affecting it.
 + Press the button again to unlock and resume adjustments.